Trump preaches civility after bomb scares. But he doesn’t practice it.

 NBC News: “A suspicious package found at the building housing Robert De Niro's office in downtown Manhattan Thursday is similar to the pipe bombs found a day earlier sent to political and media figures, according to a law enforcement official briefed on the matter.”

-And at publication time, NBC’s Pete Williams reports that law enforcement officials say a package – similar to the others – was found this morning at a postal facility in New Castle, Del.
+And at publication time, NBC’s Pete Williams reports that law enforcement officials say a package — similar to the others — was found this morning at a postal facility in New Castle, Delaware.
 It was addressed to former Vice President Joe Biden.
-This brings the number of packages found so far to nine, Williams adds:
+This brings the number of packages found so far to nine, Williams reports.
+The devices have been addressed to:

 - Eric Holder